Usage

 PakNet:DefineRemote(settings: RemoteSettings)

-timeout (optional): A number specifying the timeout duration (in seconds) for remote functions.
+A number (seconds) specifying the timeout for remote functions.
+If exceeded, the call is cancelled and returns nil.

 local PakNet = require(path.to.PakNet)